-When I decided to pack my things and trade Paris for Amsterdam last October, little did I know of the uphill battle ahead.
+When I decided to pack my things and trade Paris for Amsterdam last Autumn, little did I know of the uphill battle ahead.
 Harsh weather?
 Expensive health insurance?
 Geen probleem.
 But the dating in the Netherlands and those habits are an endless struggle.
 Whatever, here I am, regardless of the red flags and myths concerning this overrated topic, jumping in.

 Dating in the Netherlands…